mkang85/drinkflix/README.md

 #add in the "uid" in the sessions controller (read the omniauth section again)
 #code the model scope method for search
 #create a readme file
 #instead of accessing both instance variable s- just use their inherent realtionships. some refactored spots.
+#for the user's show page, need to go over the join tables, this was showing 4 reviews instead of the two that you created for Aladdin, this is dependent on our join tables and the models.  this is the has many thru relationship.